lenra-io/lenra_cli/README.md

 ### Subcommands

-This tools contains many subcommands to help you doing what you need.
+This tools contains many subcommands to help you do what you need.

 - [continue](#continue): continues the previous logs command since the last displayed logs
 - [logs](#logs): displays output from the containers